Enerhaugen/Canari/README.md

 The Air quality sensor was configured using this guide: https://learn.adafruit.com/pmsa003i/python-circuitpython

 The data provided by the pm25.read() function is a key value pair, where the key is a string, and value is an int.
-This value can therefore be compared to a defined threshold, and whenever the threshold is reached, we can activate the warning() function and display a message on the OLED screen.
+This value can therefore be compared to a defined threshold, and whenever the threshold is reached, we can activate the warning functions and display a message on the OLED screen.
 The guide has already read the pm25.read() data as "aqdata".
-We can therefore define variables as such to read specific data from the dictionary:
+We can therefore define variables to read specific data from the dictionary:

 pm250 = aqdata["pm25 standard"]